Careers360 Logo

 · Analysis of Frequency Deviation

-By referring to NCERT Exemplar Class 11 Maths chapter 15 solutions students can easily gather the various concepts of Statistics.
-Statistics carries a significant number of marks according to the CBSE paper pattern and the students should concentrate on important concepts like standard deviation and mean deviation, as they are frequently asked in the examination.
+• By referring to the NCERT Exemplar Class 11 Maths chapter 15 solutions, students can easily understand the various concepts of Statistics.
+Statistics carries a significant number of marks according to the CBSE paper pattern, and the students should concentrate on important concepts like standard deviation and mean deviation, as they are frequently asked in the examination.

-Students can easily score marks in this chapter by thoroughly studying a few topics which are commonly asked in the final examinations.
+• Students can easily score marks in this chapter by thoroughly studying a few topics that are commonly asked in the final examinations.
 The students will understand the concept in the simplest way possible by going through the NCERT Exemplar Class 11 Maths solutions chapter 15 Statistics.

 Read more NCERT Solution subject wise -